 - Name your startup after your product (in the case of software startups).
 If it is successful and it grows, then make changes further ahead; right now your product is the only thing that matters

 - If you are going for multiple products (e.g. the cosmetics industry), keep your product line small and simple, experiment with new ideas, and kill off what doesn’t work (a la Google)

 - Make a nice, simple, well-designed website, with catchy but straight-to-the-point copy, and make it as simple as possible to purchase and pay for your product

 - Know your strengths and weaknesses, not just the company’s.
 This will help you with the next point:

 - Know when to make big changes in your life that are affecting your ability to lead progressively

-- Most importantly, know when to give up, but only give up if the motivation and drive that led you to start your business have gone.
-Otherwise, you might find that success is right around the corner!
+- Know when to step back, but only if the drive & motivation that led you to start your business have gone.
+Otherwise, you might find that success is right around the corner, so try harder!